TosbackCgusBridge-Bot/CGUs-versions/Ford/Privacy Policy.md

 Our primary goal in collecting non-personally identifiable information from you is to be able to perform site metrics that allow us to improve the functionality of the website.

-We may use session and persistent “cookies,” session logs, spot light ads/web beacons/GIF/pixel tags, banner ads or links, third party networks that serve user-requested emails (e.g., a third party email service provider for Tell-a-Friend user-customized emails), and third-party click tracking analytics tools (such as Adobe, DoubleClick, Efficient Frontier, and Google Analytics. these companies may also use such tools) to collect aggregate or other non-personally identifiable information about site visitors.
+We may use session and persistent “cookies,” session logs, spot light ads/web beacons/GIF/pixel tags, banner ads or links, third party networks that serve user-requested emails (e.g., a third party email service provider for Tell-a-Friend user-customized emails), and third-party click tracking analytics tools (such as Adobe, DoubleClick, Efficient Frontier, Google Analytics and ClickTale. these companies may also use such tools) to collect aggregate or other non-personally identifiable information about site visitors.
 An explanation on collection methods and how they work is included in Section 7 - Methods to Collect Information, below.

 6\.
 How We Use the Aggregate or Non-Personally Identifiable Information We Collect: